notJaboody/github-pages/index.md

 ---
-Introduction to Github Pages: Follow the guide ot begin
+Introduction to Github Pages: Follow the guide to begin
 ---